The LWVPR takes action at the local level based on LWVUS, LWVIL and LWVCC positions, as well as our own local positions.

 Under the guidelines provided by the League, we create a group that:

 Then, the position is voted upon by the membership.
-If accepted, it becomes part of our program and is something that we can advocate for as a League.
+If accepted, it becomes part of the LWV program for education, litigation, and advocacy efforts.

 “The legitimacy of our criminal justice system rests on a foundation of transparency and

-We agree with the positions proposed by the Illinois League of Women Voters in its 2020 Criminal Justice Reform Consensus Questions.
+LWVPR participated in the consensus process for this position, expressing agreement with the positions proposed by the Illinois League of Women Voters in its 2020 Criminal Justice Reform Consensus Questions.
 Criminal justice reform will require changes in the culture and practices of the police, IDOC and our courts.
 We must also address some of the fundamental causes of crime and violence, including poverty, sub-standard housing and education, and the dearth of services for the mentally ill.
-Every change and program should be evidence-based and regularly evaluated for effectiveness, balancing costs and results.”
+Every change and program should be evidence-based and regularly evaluated for effectiveness, balancing costs and results.